haosulab/ManiSkill/docs/source/tasks/index.md

 **Success Conditions:**
 - The rotated cube should be within 0.02 m of the goal position and 0.1 rad of the goal orientation.

+## dm_control Tasks

+### CartpoleBalance-v1

+:::{dropdown} Task Card
+:icon: note
+:color: primary

+**Task Description:**
+Use the Cartpole robot to balance a pole on a cart.

+**Supported Robots: Cartpole**

+**Randomizations:**
+- Pole direction is randomized around the vertical axis. the range is [-0.05, 0.05] radians.

+**Fail Conditions:**
+- Pole is lower than the horizontal plane

+### CartpoleSwingup-v1

+:::{dropdown} Task Card
+:icon: note
+:color: primary

+**Task Description:**
+Use the Cartpole robot to swing up a pole on a cart.

+**Supported Robots: Cartpole**

+**Randomizations:**
+- Pole direction is randomized around the whole circle. the range is [-pi, pi] radians.

+**Success Conditions:**
+- No specific success conditions.
+The task is considered successful if the pole is upright for the whole episode.
+We can threshold the episode accumulated reward to determine success.